telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/ngsi_agent_conf.md

 # General configuration template explaining how to setup a sink of each of the available types (HDFS, CKAN, MySQL, PostgreSQL, Mongo, FIWARE Comet, Kafka, DynamoDB, CartoDB).

 #=============================================
-# the next tree fields set the sources, sinks and channels used by Cygnus.
+# The next tree fields set the sources, sinks and channels used by Cygnus.
 You could use different names than the
 # ones suggested below, but in that case make sure you keep coherence in properties names along the configuration file.
-# regarding sinks, you can use multiple types at the same time; the only requirement is to provide a channel for each
+# Regarding sinks, you can use multiple types at the same time; the only requirement is to provide a channel for each
 # one of them (this example shows how to configure 3 sink types at the same time).
 Even, you can define more than one
 # sink of the same type and sharing the channel in order to improve the performance (this is like having
 # multi-threading).